 For the Cocktail

-- Mix all of the fruit together, pour dressing over fruit and toss.
+- Pour the dressing over fruit and toss.
 Add a pinch or 2 of salt to taste.
-Allow to sit and marinate for at least 1/2 hour.
+Allow to sit and marinate for at least ½ hour.

 - With a slotted spoon divide ½ of the fruit into 2 shallow champagne glasses.
 Place one shrimp on top and 5 around the rim of the glass.